duniter/duniter/doc/dev/git-conventions.md

   - clean commit history, understandable and concise
   - contribution approved by a reviewer

-## Branch naming

-### Branch created by Gitlab

-Most of the time, you'll use the "create a merge request" button and Gitlab will name your branch.
-In that case, please prefix the name of your branch with the branch type, for example:

-    fix/issue-test

-### Branch created manually

-On all cases anyway, your branch must start by your gitlab account's username, so than everybody knows who's working on it.
-Also add it its type, following this model:

-    type/description

-type := see "Branch types" below. description := short summary in present form, 3 to 4 words maximum, no articles.

-Example:

-    ref/rename_trait_module

-## Branch type

-- feature : add a feature
-- ref : refactoring existing code
-- fix : fix a bug in `dev` branch
-- hotfix : fix à bug in a stable release

 ## Naming commits

 Every commit must follow this convention: